Structured vs. Unstructured Pruning: An Exponential Gap: Main Results

 The above argument bounds allows us to derive an upper bound for the $\varepsilon$-approximation of a single one-dimensional input family (\Cref{lem:single-family-ub}).
 To obtain dimension-dependent bounds, we exploit the fact that our construction uses $\lfloor d/2 \rfloor$ input families supported on disjoint coordinate pairs.
 The induced breakpoint processes are independent across these families, and therefore the overall success probability decays exponentially in the input dimension $d$ (\Cref{lem:all-families-ub}); see also \Cref{fig:RWs} in \Cref{apx:figures} for a visual intuition.

-Finally, \Cref{sec:final-union-bound} combines these bounds on $p_k$ with the initial union bound over all pruned subnetworks, yielding the stated lower bound on the number of hidden neurons required for neuron pruning to achieve $\varepsilon$-approximation with non-negligible probability. \end{proofsketch} \Cref{thm:pruning-lower-bound} requires input dimension $d \ge 2$.
-Notice that, for $d=1$, neuron pruning reduces to weight pruning, as removing a hidden neuron is equivalent to pruning the single weight connecting that neuron to the input; in this setting, we can directly use the pruning lower bound proved in \cite{Pensia}.
+Finally, \Cref{sec:final-union-bound} combines these bounds on $p_k$ with the initial union bound over all pruned subnetworks, yielding the stated lower bound on the number of hidden neurons required for neuron pruning to achieve $\varepsilon$-approximation with non-negligible probability. \end{proofsketch} We also consider a variant of \Cref{thm:pruning-lower-bound} in which the output weights are randomly initialized.
+In this setting, we obtain a lower bound on the required width $N_h$ with the same dependence on $1/\varepsilon$, while the scaling in the input dimension is weaker.
+The proof strategy is substantially different from that of \Cref{thm:pruning-lower-bound}, and it relies on a simpler necessary condition for approximation.
+The proof is provided in \Cref{apx:proof-lower-bound-log}.
+In \Cref{thm:pruning-lower-bound-log}, if we instead consider a target weight vector with unit norm $\|\mathbf{w}^\star\|_2=1$, the lower bound on $N_h$ loses a factor of $\sqrt{d}$, scaling instead as $\nicefrac{\log d}{\varepsilon}$.